Why Won't The Students Watch the Videos?

 How do we get students to do their homework?

 Wait, what?
 Homework?
 Yes.
 Teachers who flip sometimes forget that people in our field have been asking that same question for over 100 years now.
 Troy Cockrum reminded me that teachers have never had a 100% homework completion rate.
-He’s right, it’s silly to think that just because the type of homework changed means the students will start doing that homework.
+He’s right, it’s silly to think that just because the type of homework changed means the all of the students will start doing their homework.
 It helps to remember that some students will avoid homework at all costs no matter what.

 Okay but what about the others, why aren’t they doing it?
 I am positive that my homework completion rate has never been as low as 27% before.
 My problem is two-fold.

-2. Because my students only care about the grade, I must hold them accountable for watching the videos.
+Because my students only care about the grade, I must hold them accountable and give them 'credit' for watching the videos.
 If I don’t, they will not watch them.
-They have football and jobs and weekends to care about, not a video that doesn’t offer them any credit in class.
+They have family obligations, are student-athletes, and/or have jobs and weekends to care about, not a video that doesn’t offer them any credit in class.
 I am not currently holding them responsible.
 They have figured it out.
 Now I know exactly how many students are either intrinsically motivated or a bit slow to catch on.

 Some Ideas:

-• Pair the video with the Google Form.
-It would be lovely if my LMS would figure out a way to automatically shoot completion points over to it from Google Form but alas, they haven’t done it yet.
+Pair the video questions that ask about the content.
+Google Classroom pairs with YouTube to integrate questions with YouTube videos.
+If you don't have access to that feature you can always use a Google Form.
 It only takes about 10 minutes to scan responses, enter in a quick completion point, print the names and points, and then hand it to my student aide to record in my grade book.
 Yes it’s a few steps and yes, it’ll be easier if you automatically carve 10 minutes in your routine to do this.
 I’ve found that if I scan/grade scores when I first arrive at school in the morning, I am able to field questions and address them in class that day.

-• As much as I idealize a paperless classroom, it hasn’t happened yet.
+As much as I idealize a paperless classroom, it hasn’t happened yet and maybe never will.
 What does happen is that I’ll hand out a worksheet or assignment to be done in class and then ask them to write their comments for tonight’s video on the back.
 This way I’m killing two birds with one stone- I am already going to have to grade the in-class assignment so glancing at the back isn’t going to be to much more to do.

-• A quick quiz in class- either traditionally with paper or with Socratic.
-Ask a rather obscure but important question from last night’s video.
+A quick quiz in class- either traditionally with paper or with an app that can do it for you.
 Again, you have to collect, grade, and record.
 Or you spot-grade (go up and down quickly and stamp if correct) and have them collect a week or two’s worth and then have them compile the grades and hand in- overall grade on top.